Understanding Autism: Debunking the Epidemic Myth

 Improved data collection methods

+Labeling autism as an "epidemic" inherently signals threat and danger.
+It creates mental connections to devastating plagues that threaten our loved ones.
 This type of framing builds a false narrative painting autism as something frightening rather than a natural neurological variation.
-The irony here feels particularly cruel since research shows autistic individuals already experience significantly higher rates of fears and phobias—between 30% and 64% compared to just 5-18% in the general population.
-Fear-mongering hurts those already more vulnerable to anxiety.
+The irony is particularly cruel since research shows autistic individuals already experience significantly higher rates of fears and phobias.
+Between 30% and 64% of autistic people face anxiety compared to just 5-18% in the general population.
+Fear-mongering only worsens their struggles.

 Autism Isn't a Disease

-The Evolution of Autism in the DSM: Understanding Diagnosis and the Myth of an Epidemic
+Understanding Diagnosis and the Myth of an Epidemic

 DSM-III (1980)

-DSM-IV (1994; Updates -DSM-IV-TR 2000)
+DSM-IV (1994; Updates in DSM-IV-TR 2000)

 Autistic Disorder